PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 [*] ending @ 21:23:34 /2020-11-27/
 ```

-Eventually this both identified a few valid injection techniques which I could use to further refine the sqlmap command.
+This eventually identified valid injection techniques which could be used to further refine the `sqlmap` command.
 It additionally identified that the joomla database was in fact called `joomla`.

-With this in mind, I tried to better map the tables in the joomla database.
+With this in mind, I was able to refine my `sqlmap` command to attempt to map the tables in the `joomla` database.
 Again, the output was truncated for space.
-While this identified many tables.
-I've included only a few of the most interesting.
+While this identified many tables, I've included only a few of the most interesting.

 ```
 msf5 auxiliary(scanner/http/joomla_version) > sqlmap -u "http://10.10.162.223/index.php?option=com_fields&view=fields&layout=modal&list[fullordering]=updatexml" -p 'l